ymijatov/msqc607/report.md

-# Quantum-enhanced topological methods for grid monitoring: a comparative study of distance metrics and their effect on oscillation mode drift detection, with pathways toward quantum advantage.
+# Distance Metric Geometry for Regime Detection in Synchrophasor Data: Comparing Classical and Quantum-Inspired Approaches

 by Yekaterina Mijatovic
 ---

 ## **Abstract**

-Power system oscillations require continuous monitoring to detect mode drift that could indicate impending instability.
-We investigate whether quantum-enhanced distance metrics offer advantages for detecting regime changes in synchrophasor data.
-We compare four approaches: classical Euclidean distance, quantum swap test (L2-like), classical trace distance (L1), and quantum-sampled trace distance.
-Using synthetic signals with known mode drift at t=90s, we find that metric geometry (L1 vs L2) has greater impact on detection than quantum vs classical computation.
-Trace distance, by normalizing PSD vectors to probability distributions, filters amplitude fluctuations while preserving sensitivity to frequency redistribution—the physically meaningful signature of mode drift.
-Quantum sampling introduces noise that can push marginal cases across detection thresholds, suggesting a stochastic amplification effect.
-We are using H0 persistence on the 1D PSD functions for mode detection across all four different drift detection cases.
+Power system oscillations require continuous monitoring to detect anomalies that could indicate impending instability.
+We investigate whether quantum-inspired distance metrics offer advantages for detecting regime changes in synchrophasor data over classical ones, comparing four approaches: classical Euclidean distance, quantum swap test (L2-like), classical trace distance (L1), and quantum-sampled trace distance.
+Using both synthetic signals with controlled mode drift and real PMU data from the Grid Event Signature Library (GESL), we find that the optimal metric depends on the oscillation phenomenon type.
+Euclidean (L2) distance excels at detecting amplitude excitation events—sudden increases in oscillation energy—while trace distance (L1), by normalizing PSDs to probability distributions, is better suited for detecting frequency redistribution where modes migrate without amplitude change.
+Metric geometry (L1 vs L2) has greater impact on detection performance than quantum vs classical computation.
+Quantum sampling introduces noise that can push marginal cases across detection thresholds, a stochastic amplification effect.
+We use H0 persistence on 1D PSD functions for mode detection, which operates independently of the distance metric and successfully identifies known oscillation frequencies within one frequency bin of ground truth.

 ## **Hypothesis**

-The choice of distance metric geometry fundamentally affects regime change detection in power system oscillation data.
-L1-based metrics (trace distance) outperform L2-based metrics (Euclidean) for detecting true mode drift because normalization removes amplitude-only variations that create false positives.
-Quantum computation introduces sampling noise that may affect detection outcomes at threshold boundaries, but the primary source of divergence between methods is metric geometry, not quantum effects.
+The choice of distance metric geometry fundamentally affects regime change detection in power system oscillation data, but no single metric dominates across all oscillation phenomena.
+L2-based metrics (Euclidean, swap test) excel at detecting amplitude excitation events—sudden increases in modal energy that characterize many real-world grid disturbances.
+L1-based metrics (trace distance), by normalizing PSDs to probability distributions, filter amplitude variations and are better suited for detecting frequency redistribution where modes migrate in frequency space without significant amplitude change.
+The optimal metric thus depends on the physical phenomenon being monitored.
+Quantum computation introduces sampling noise that may affect detection outcomes at threshold boundaries, but the primary driver of performance differences is metric geometry, not quantum effects.

-## Pipeline
+## **Methodology and Pipeline**

 ![](figures/pipeline_diagram.svg)

-## **Section 1: Signal Representation and PSD Feature Extraction**
+### **Section 1: Signal Representation and PSD Feature Extraction**

-### **1.1 Physical Model: Damped Oscillatory Modes**
+#### **1.1 Physical Model: Damped Oscillatory Modes**

 Power system oscillations can be modeled as a superposition of damped sinusoids.
 Each mode represents a specific oscillation pattern in the grid.